"Nebula" is my Artemis SBS server in the cloud. Artemis, cloud, Nebula, get it?

 Davis at Eastern Front is testing it out, "Good News!
 Nosey Nick Waterman has found a way to create a server that cuts the cost of a server by A LOT. our first server was projected to cost ABOUT 60.00 a month now with his creation we are running at .15 an hour of play!
 I would like to thank Nosey Nick Waterman for all the developing he has done for the community's to enjoy this game in this way" [...]
 "Fully tested and got 1 FULL game played and only cost .25 soooooo yea".

-After most Nebula USN games, I also get my Artemis-Puppy bot to post a quick survey (see puppy-poll.sh), which looks a bit like...
+After Nebula USN games, I used to get my Artemis-Puppy bot to post a quick survey (see puppy-poll.sh), which looks a bit like...

 Thanks Crew!
 Please rate the performance of this server - it's a bit of an experiment and I'd appreciate feedback: